alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

 There are two files, a CSV file (to be used by Pandas) and a SQLite database - both contain exactly the same data.
 The data are a matter of public record and were derived from election results held by the House of Commons Library.
 This data may be used freely under the Open Parliament Licence 3.0 and my abridged version of it is freely downloadable from my Github repo.

 My interest here is to see just how representative the UK Parliament is.
-Given that the current Conservative goverment recieved much less than 50% of the popular vote, how come they have a majority of around 80 in the House of Commons?
+Given that the current Conservative government received much less than 50% of the popular vote, how come they have a majority of around 80 in the House of Commons?

-Actually, anyone who is familiar with Britains _first past the post_ voting system already knows the answer but let's make it clear and do the analysis anyway.
+Actually, anyone who is familiar with Britain's _first past the post_ voting system probably already knows the answer but let's make it clear and do the analysis anyway.

 ### The raw data
 As I said there are two identical data sets, one an SQLite database and the other a CSV file.
-I've anonymised the data to a certain extent in that I have removed the names of the MPs who were elected and the names of the contituencies that they represent - this is not about personalities or areas of the country but just about how the numbers add up.
+I've anonymised the data to a certain extent in that I have removed the names of the MPs who were elected and the names of the constituencies that they represent - this is not about personalities or areas of the country but just about how the numbers add up.

 The tables have the following columns: